Follow this guide to use SAML 2.0 SSO to connect to Mursion

 - Click Create SSO Configuration

-- On the New SSO Configuration dialog, enter the following:
+- Please review this note about Claim fields, then, on the New SSO Configuration dialog, enter the following:

 - Protocol: Select SAML 2.0.